YuriPaglierani/Data-Analysis-Fortran/README.md

 # Notes

-Put the 'data.txt' file and the program file in the same folder.
+Put the 'dati.txt' file and the program file in the same folder.

 One example is on the following lines: